lucdar/laclark.me/content/blog/price-adjustment-calculator.md

 # The Problem

-Imagine you're a business owner who recently started accepting credit & debit cards.
+Imagine you're a business owner who recently started accepting credit and debit cards.
 The company processing these payments keeps a small percentage (5%) of transactions you submit to them.
 Your current price is \\$10, and you want to find a new price that will still net you the same amount.
 First, you try